Charlotte Jordan

-Charlotte Jordan Evans (born 1 June 1994) is a British actress, known for her roles as Gaby Grant in the Netflix series Free Rein and Daisy Midgeley in the ITV soap opera Coronation Street.
-The latter earned her a British Soap Award for Best Dramatic Performance.
-Following her exit from Coronation Street in 2025, she joined the cast of the radio soap opera The Archers.
+Charlotte Jordan Evans (born 1 June 1994) is an English actress.
+She started her acting career in 2007, appearing in an episode of The Bill.
+She was first known for her role as Gaby Grant in the 2018 Netflix series Free Rein.
+She later joined the ITV soap opera Coronation Street in 2020 during its 60th anniversary as Daisy Midgeley.
+For her role in Coronation Street, she won a British Soap Award for Best Dramatic Performance, as well as an RTS North West Award for Best Performance in a Continuing Drama in 2023.
+After her exit from the soap in 2025, she joined the cast of the radio soap opera The Archers in June of that year, followed by The Hairdresser Mysteries in July 2026.

 Early life

-Charlotte Jordan Evans was born on 1 June 1994 in Chobham.
+Charlotte Jordan Evans was born on 1 June 1994 in Chobham, Surrey Heath, England.
 She attended Oakfield School, a private school in Pyrford, as well as the Susan Robinson School of Ballet in Byfleet.
-While attending school, she competed in ballet, singing and acting competitions, such as the Fonteyn Nureyev Young Dancer competition, where she was placed second in level 2 and achieved a distinction in all of her examinations.
+While attending school, she entered acting, ballet, singing, and dancing competitions, such as the Fonteyn Nureyev Young Dancer competition in 2008, where she was placed second in the competition.
+At that time, Jordan had been dancing for over five years and loved it.
+She also achieved a distinction in her school exams.